 The letter updates as you type, and the Copy letter button puts the full text on your clipboard.

-Name the facility and, where you can, the hiring manager — a personalized greeting lands better than “To whom it may concern”.
-Quantify one clinical outcome rather than listing duties: a CLABSI reduction, a patient-satisfaction score, or a safety initiative you led.
+Name the facility and, where you can, the hiring manager.
+Quantify one clinical outcome rather than listing duties.
 Keep it to one page and replace every bracketed prompt before sending.

-An ICU nurse might open as a “Registered Nurse, BSN, CCRN”, state an active California RN license with BLS and ACLS, note six years of adult critical-care experience that cut the unit’s CLABSI rate 30%, and explain that the facility’s Magnet status aligns with their growth goals.
+For example: an ICU nurse might open as a “Registered Nurse, BSN, CCRN,” state an active California RN license with current BLS and ACLS, note six years of adult critical-care experience that included a unit initiative reducing CLABSI rates, and explain that the facility’s Magnet status aligns with their clinical development goals.
 The result reads as a credentialed, outcomes-focused clinician rather than a generic applicant.